 One can have a better judgment on personality by looking at the Facebook profile and the tweets he or she uploads.
 You will get a hint whether he is a good cultural fit.

 Tools For Better Evaluation of Candidates:

 Apart from the interview, one can have certain tests that will help you to judge the candidate better.
 Few of the best evaluation tools are as follows.

 Few tests like MBTI, Big 5 model test can help to evaluate the personality of the candidate.
 If a role requires an extroverted and outgoing person, then the person with test result reflecting to have introvert nature may not be a right fit for the organization.

 Various psychometric tests give a good indication of future performance and help to evaluate whether the candidate has desired skills.

-In role-play interview, actual work situation is presented to the candidate and thus the on-work attitude, skills, communication, problem solving and pressure handling can be evaluated, and it gives a better judgment than the traditional interview procedure.
+In the role-play interview, the actual work situation is presented to the candidate and thus the on-work attitude, skills, communication, problem-solving and pressure handling can be evaluated, and it gives a better judgment than the traditional interview procedure.

-There is no full proof method to evaluate the interviewed candidates, every individual is different and different methods will work for all.
+There is no fool-proof method to evaluate the interviewed candidates, every individual is different and different methods will work for all.

-However, organizations can choose only one methodology and fixed structure to evaluate.
-With trials and errors, organizations must find the best fit and should evaluate the candidates in that manner.
+However, organizations can choose only one methodology and fixed structure to evaluate candidates.
+With trials and errors, organizations must find the best fit and should evaluate candidates in that manner.

-Keeping abreast with the developments in recruitment and Human resource industry will help gain niche and expertise.
+Keeping abreast with the developments in the recruitment and human resource industry will help gain niche and expertise.